March 25, 2021

 Most people with secondary bone cancer develop either osteolytic or osteoblastic changes, but some have both.

-One of the most obvious symptoms of bone cancer is a lump, which is usually painless.
-However, there are other wide range of symptoms that one may experience.
+One of the most common symptoms of this cancer is a lump, which is usually painless.
+However, there are other wide ranges of symptoms that one may experience.
 The following are the most prevalent symptoms of bone cancer:

 Treatment of bone cancer usually entails a combination of methods.
-The type of bone cancer, the size of the tumor, and whether it has spread to other parts of the body are all factors that influence the type and duration of treatment.
+The type, the size of the tumor, and whether it has spread to other parts of the body are all factors that influence the type and duration of treatment.
 Among the most common treatments are:

-Radiation Therapy: Radiation treatment of bone cancer uses high doses of x-rays to shrink malignancies.
+Radiation treatment utilizes high doses of X-rays to shrink any kind of malignancies.
 Before surgery, doctors often employ radiation to reduce the tumor size so that less body tissue needs to be removed.

-Chemotherapy: Chemotherapy is the use of drugs for the treatment of bone cancer and other types of cancer as well.
-These drugs are usually given into a vein and can reach and destroy cancer cells anywhere in the body.
-Chemo kills cancer cells, but it can also affect some normal cells, which can lead to side effects.
-Therefore, it is very essential to get treated by expert medical oncologists.
+Chemotherapy is the use of drugs for the treatment of bone cancer and other types of cancer as well.
+These drugs are usually given into a vein and can reach and destroy cancerous cells anywhere in the body.
+Chemo kills the cancerous cells, but it can also affect some normal cells, which can lead to side effects.
+Therefore, it is essential to get treated by expert medical oncologists.